-- showed that made to choose, people desired fair treatment from police rather than aggressive crime fighting.
-88 - 5.11 Perceptions and experiences measured by South Africa's annual Victims of Crime Survey provide further insight.
-In 2014/15 only 57% of households were satisfied with the police in their area, down from 65% in 2011.
-Represented legitimacy.
-The unsatisfied with police in their area suggests a lack of perceived legitimacy.
+- 5.11 Perceptions and experiences measured by South Africa's annual Victims of Crime Survey provide further insight.
+In 2014/15 only 57% of households were satisfied with the police in their area, down from 65% in 2011.89 That over 40% of households were unsatisfied with police in their area suggests a lack of perceived legitimacy.
 The general view in procedural justice/legitimacy literature on police is that police should treat everyone in procedurally fair manner in order to win public trust and confidence.
-To the extent that police action against drug users is perceived as unfair, for example if they take the form of aggressive 'crack downs' and rough handling, they could therefore do significant harm to police legitimacy. - 5.12 On the other hand, as already noted 77% of households surveyed believed the primary motivation of burglars was in order to meet their 'drug-related needs'.
-90 This suggests a negative, possibly punitive attitude towards drug use.
-South Africa has a long history of vigilante and citizen justice, and it has been suggested that South Africans support the use of violence for punishment, provided they are not the victims.
-91 This might suggest that tough police action against drugs, even aggressive public crack downs, might not be entirely detrimental to police legitimacy.
+To the extent that police action against drug users is perceived as unfair, for example if they take the form of aggressive 'crack downs' and rough handling, they could therefore do significant harm to police legitimacy. - 5.12 On the other hand, as already noted 77% of households surveyed believed the primary motivation of burglars was in order to meet their 'drug-related needs'.90 This suggests a negative, possibly punitive attitude towards drug use.
+South Africa has a long history of vigilante and citizen justice, and it has been suggested that South Africans support the use of violence for punishment, provided they are not the victims.91 This might suggest that tough police action against drugs, even aggressive public crack downs, might not be entirely detrimental to police legitimacy.
 However, given that it would appear that a large majority of police action targets users or lower level and more marginal members of drug supply organisation rather than more senior and powerful members, this effect is likely to be short-lived. - 5.13 Another important consideration around legitimacy and the policing of drug crimes is the matter of corruption.
 There is a good deal of anecdotal evidence, borne out in our qualitative research, that drugs play a major role in encouraging or facilitating police corruption.
 The fact that the police face strong incentives to maximise the number of